 Treatment for pulmonary hypertension

-- diuretics: These remove excess fluid from your body.
+- diuretics or water tablets: These remove excess fluid from your body.
 They treat symptoms like swollen ankles.

 - anticoagulation: With some forms of PAH you have a greater risk of getting blood clots.
-Anticoagulant medicines like warfarin stop blood clots forming.
+Anticoagulant medicines like warfarin help prevent blood clots forming.

 - not to become pregnant